US ATLAS Analysis Support Center at BNL

 - tt-bar in lepton+tau+jets final states

 .
-US citizens without a guest appointment are allowed on site, but we must know the dates of your visit so that the main gate can be notified.
+US citizens without an approved guest registration are allowed on site, but we must know the dates of your visit so that the main gate can be notified.

-All others must apply for the BNL guest appointment by completing the Brookhaven's Guest Registration Form
+All others must apply for the BNL guest registration by completing the Brookhaven's Guest Registration Form

 well in advance of the meeting.
-You will be notified when the guest appointment is approved.
-When you arrive at BNL with the approved guest appointment for the first time, you must stop at the security office by the main entrance where you will be issued a temporary pass, then proceed to the RHIC/AGS Users' Office
+You will be notified when the guest registration is approved.
+When you arrive at BNL with the approved guest registration for the first time, you must stop at the security office by the main entrance where you will be issued a temporary pass, then proceed to the RHIC/AGS Users' Office

 to complete the check-in

-NON-US citizens without BNL guest appointment should complete the BNL Guest Registration form as soon as possible, since it takes additional time for the approval process, especially for people from "sensitive" countries.
+NON-US citizens without approved BNL guest registration should complete the BNL Guest Registration form as soon as possible, since it takes additional time for the approval process, especially for people from "sensitive" countries.

 Please also note that obtaining a BNL computer account at USATLAS Tier-1 requires an approved guest appointment (irrespective of citizenship).